Upending Electrification Myths

 Fortunately, we have “smart panels”, which are electrical panels designed to do just this, measuring the flow of electricity and allowing individual circuits to be automatically turned on and off to regulate a home’s peak electricity demand.
 As an example, in Figure 1 at left, we show a peak event from an actual electrified home around dinner time, using data provided by SPAN, a leading manufacturer of smart panels.
 The householder likely arrived home from work, plugged in their car, started a load of laundry and turned up the thermostat.
 As a result, the total electricity drawn from the grid exceeded 80 amps for several minutes [13], exceeding a safe limit for a 100 amp panel [14].
 If not for a smart panel, this household would likely have needed a 200 amp service upgrade when electrifying.
 On the right, we see the same event as could be mediated by the smart panel.
 By shifting 34 minutes of EV charging (shown in orange) with no inconvenience to the householder, the maximum load is kept below that 80 amp threshold at all times [15].
 In data from SPAN’s electrical panels covering all contiguous U.S. climate zones, over 80 percent of peak events [16] were less than 12 minutes long, and shifting the operation of just one of the water heater, dryer, EV charger, or HVAC system can mitigate 90 percent of all peak events.
 These data indicate that the vast majority of peak loads could be shifted without any noticeable effect to the household.

-Figure 1: Top) A real-world peak event of over 80 amps around dinner time, caused by an EV charger, heat pump, water heater, and dryer all cycling on at the same time.
-Bottom) The same event, with the current peak held below 80 amps by shifting 34 minutes of EV charging (orange).
+Figure 1: Left) A real-world peak event of over 80 amps around dinner time, caused by an EV charger, heat pump, water heater, and dryer all cycling on at the same time.
+Right) The same event, with the current peak held below 80 amps by shifting 34 minutes of EV charging (orange).
 Data provided by Span.IO, Inc. and analyzed by Rewiring America.

 Today, approximately 50-60 million single-family homes (or approximately 60-70 percent) have electrical panels with ratings less than 200 amps [17].
-If these households fully electrify (including two electric vehicle chargers, heat pump HVAC, heat pump water heating, electric range, and electric dryer), it is likely that most will need a new, larger electrical panel [18].
+If these households fully electrify (including an electric vehicle charger, heat pump HVAC, heat pump water heating, electric range, and electric dryer), it is likely that most will either need to carefully manage these loads or upgrade to a new, larger electrical panel [18].
 If this new panel is not a smart panel, a further upgrade to the incoming electrical service (that is, the wires carrying electricity from the street) may also be required.
 While buying a smart panel is incrementally more expensive than a conventional panel, the avoided costs of a resulting service upgrade can be hefty [19].
 Particularly for households receiving electrical service through underground wires, the avoided costs are likely to pay for the smart panel upgrade many times over.

 To encourage electrification, policymakers should provide incentives to homeowners to reduce the costs of panel upgrades, especially for low- and moderate-income households.
-For example, the climate provisions of the 2021 budget reconciliation bill passed by the House of Representatives [20] included direct rebates of up to $3,000 for this.
-The Senate should move quickly to pass this legislation with these measures intact.
+Low- and moderate-income households can now receive a discount of up to $4,000 on an electrical panel upgrade, and a $600 tax credit is available for all households.
 Utilities can also play a role, providing information on smart panels and incentives to defray the upfront cost premium when a customer applies for a service upgrade [21].
-Further, the National Fire Protection Association’s Committee on the National Electrical Code should modernize regulations on electrical panel sizing to clarify that smart panels allow extra load to be added to an existing electrical service.
 Finally, in cases where a service upgrade is unavoidable, utility regulators should reallocate subsidies for natural gas connections [22] to electrical service upgrades.

 Our grid today is built for the worst-case scenario: the short, rare instances where households are using all of their machines at once.
 This is an inefficient use of electric infrastructure, and makes scaling our electric grid to support an increasingly electrified economy harder than it needs to be.
 Smart grid technologies like smart panels can maintain the necessary reliability and resiliency of the grid, while allowing us to scale our infrastructure more efficiently and cost-effectively.